 - The shoe.
 This is the part of the wet saw that you actually guide across the piece of tile that you’re cutting.
 It helps to control the blade’s angle and keeps your wet saw firmly on the tile.

 - The Trigger.
-Pressing the trigger switch turns the reciprocating saw on, and releasing it turns the tool off.
+Pressing the trigger switch turns the wet title saw on, and releasing it turns the tool off.

 - shoe lock.
 Make sure you can relock the shoe when you reposition it.